Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/aikau-pages.md

 ## Deployment - App Server

-* `tomcat/shared/classes/alfresco/web-extension/site-webscripts` (Untouched by re-depolyments and upgrades)
+* `tomcat/shared/classes/alfresco/web-extension/site-webscripts` (Untouched by re-deployments and upgrades)
-* `tomcat/shared/classes/alfresco/web-extension/site-data/extensions` (Untouched by re-depolyments and upgrades)
+* `tomcat/shared/classes/alfresco/web-extension/site-data/extensions` (Untouched by re-deployments and upgrades)
 * `tomcat/webapps/share/js` (when web resources are included, such as Aikau Widgets, you need to put them directly into the exploded webapp, this is **NOT** recommended.)

 ## Deployment All-in-One SDK project